haribalan/drivesafetextlater/README.md

 - CarDock Listener starts like Manual DriveMode Start
 - If the movement is detected (if non manual start mode), drivemode is set true and then auto response begins.
 - some logic used to increase min time or min distance of location listener to save some battery depending on the car speed.
+- On Text arrival movement detection check if service is not already running.

 Database is used to save settings and information, like the auto-text response message etc. Text is read out to the